U.S. Department of State Seal

 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities prior to practicing or operating a business.
 Information about conducting business in Poland can be found at the U.S. Embassy’s website.

 Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, including Poland, they may still be illegal according to local laws.
 Possessing or purchasing them is against the law.
 You may be subject to heavy fines and even imprisonment.
 You must also relinquish the items if you bring them back to the United States.
-For more information, see the U.S. Department of Justice website and the Polish Ministry of Finance Customs Department.
+For more information, see the U.S. Department of Justice website, the Polish Ministry of Finance Customs Department, and the European Commission.

 Faith-Based Travelers: See the following webpages for details: